julienrbrt/woningfinder/README.md

 # WoningFinder

-> WoningFinder is a project that I had during the COVID lockdown, while trying to find a house in the Netherlands.
+> WoningFinder was a project that I had during the COVID lockdown, while trying to find a house in the Netherlands.
 > It automates the process of finding a rent house by searching and reacting automatically to houses matching your preferences (think of number of bedrooms, city and neighborhood).
 > More information about the project can be found on [woningfinder.nl](https://woningfinder.nl) (in Dutch).
 >
 > Having found my house thanks to this tool, I have decided to make WoningFinder backend open-source.
-> If you want it to support more websites feel free to submit a PR that adds a connector for the website.
+> If you want it to support more websites feel free to submit a PR that adds a connector for a housing website.
-> I'll integrate it on the [woningfinder.nl](https://woningfinder.nl) as soon as possible.
 > Please don't hesitate to submit a PR to this repository if you have any other suggestions or improvements.
-> Keep in mind that this project is in its early stage, so the code is not yet optimized nor pretty.
+> Keep in mind that this project was in its early stage, so the code was not yet optimized nor pretty.
+> I am not actively maintening this project, but I am happy to help if you have any questions.

 More information can be found in the [docs](docs/).